TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 >
 > What if permissions was the most simple part of any code base, and as easy to use as any other package?

+I knew there had to be a better way, and I wanted to make it.

 This is how my journey into ReBAC and access control began, and why I built [Permission Panther](https://github.com/TheSaaSZoo/PermissionPanther).

 But before we talk about [Permission Panther](https://github.com/TheSaaSZoo/PermissionPanther), first let's talk about what ReBAC is.